 Air Choice One is a unique airline to fly and for that reason here are some Travel Tips to help make your experience a pleasant one!

-Please note due to the size of our aircraft and baggage safety limits, our internal guidelines may be more restrictive than those listed on the FAA link.
+Please note due to the size of our aircraft and baggage safety limits, our guidelines may be more restrictive than those listed on the FAA link.
 We reserve the right to restrict certain items.
-Please refer to our Condition of Carriage for further details.
+Please refer to our Contract of Carriage for further details.

-Any other question can be answered in our Conditions of Carriage
+Any other question can be answered in our Contract of Carriage